AndrewAtLarge/BibUpdate/README.rst

 * Apostrophes: Searching for a title that contains, for example, "James's Conjecture" confuses mrlookup_.
-* Accents in authors: Generally accents are not a problem because the AMS is LaTeX_ aware, however, issues arise when there are multiple ways to spell a given authors name such as Koenig and K\"onig.
-Of course, different spellings can occur without accents.
+* Ambiguous spelling: Issues arise when there are multiple ways to spell a given author's name.
+This can often happen if the surname involves accents (such as Koenig and K\\"onig).
+Most of the time accents themselves are not a problem because the AMS is LaTeX_ aware.
 * Pages numbers: electronic journals, in particular, often have strange page numbers (for example "Art.
 ID rnm032, 24"). bibupdate_ assumes that page numbers are always given in the format like 4--42.